 Investing in our client relationships comes with a number of benefits:

-- It enables us to understand our clients’ needs, find solutions, and challenge them when we are confident we have a better solution or approach.
+• It enables us to understand our clients’ needs, find solutions, and challenge them when we are confident we have a better solution or approach.
 And that results in better products, happier clients, and long partnerships.

-- Our colleagues are more committed to their work, as they feel part of something bigger than just delivering billable hours.
+• Our colleagues are more committed to their work, as they feel part of something bigger than just delivering billable hours.
 Our people are part of our clients’ business and equally responsible for making their products successful.

 The way we see client relationships is that we become an extension of their own engineering team.
 When you are a Wirtek client, you get a team that works with you as if it's your own.
 And this changes everything, from the way we interact to the level of involvement and attention we give to our client's business.

-2. Company culture
+2. Company culture & values

-Transparency is one aspect of a company culture that is particularly important: when the software outsourcing provider is open about addressing problems or roadblocks, solving them is easier and faster.
+Transparency, inclusivity, and shared values ensure smooth collaboration.
+When the software outsourcing provider is open about addressing problems or roadblocks, solving them is easier and faster.
 Roadblocks or challenges will come along in any collaboration, but what matters at the end of the day is finding solutions and fixing things.
 And an honest and transparent partner is quick to lay down the issue and identify the best ways to move forward.

 When you can find a software outsourcing partner that is aligned with the same values as your own, working together becomes more natural.
 Imagine that your company values, for example, a direct, straightforward approach to communication, and you would choose a partner that prefers an indirect approach - communication would most likely be hogged down by different styles and expectations.